MAN1SHIITB/SoC-2023/README.md

 # SoC-2023
 Heyal!

 This is a short doc on what I have learn in my Season Of Code-2023 (SoC-2023).
 Well I have jsut satrted learning DSA, also simultaneouly I have entered into compitetive programming.
-SoC helped me lot in this, all thanks to IIT Bombay WnCC Club.
+SoC helped me lot in this, all thanks to IIT Bombay WnCC Club.<br>

 Well let's begin!

-Refrence to all the below is : https://awesome-sage-ee5.notion.site/Seasons-Of-Code-CP-1951186564c94c07b80c13181c4b161d
+#### Refrence to all the below is : https://awesome-sage-ee5.notion.site/Seasons-Of-Code-CP-1951186564c94c07b80c13181c4b161d

-Week 1:
+## Week 1:
 This week was the beggingn week and I was introduced to the following:
 1. Configuring VsCode in Windows
 2. Basic Number theory